redpanda-data/redpanda/docs/www/avrostreams-example.md

 private final val brokers = "localhost:58383, localhost:58388, localhost:58389"
 private final val schemaRegistryUrl = "http://localhost:8081"
 ```
-Of course, here we put the `ipAddress:Port` where our Red Panda brokers are running.
+Of course, here we put the `ipAddress:Port` where our Redpanda brokers are running.
 Note how we added the SchemaRegistry URL, based on the Docker container we started previously.

 ##The Consumer code